 - Tobacco companies should warn consumers about the addictive nature of their products and any potential adverse effects, such as cancer and birth defects.

 - Companies that make household or industrial cleaners should post warnings about how consumers or workers can protect themselves from toxic exposure.

 For example, does the product pose a risk of choking or burn injuries?
 A proper warning should also include details about what could go wrong if the warning is not obeyed.
 In addition, the warning should have information about how consumers can avoid a dangerous situation while using the products.
-Finally, the use of pictures showing how to use the product and how not to use it will also adequately alert consumers, emphasizing the hazards involved with the product.
+Finally, pictures showing how to use the product and how not to use it will also adequately alert consumers, emphasizing the hazards involved with the product.

-Compensation for Injured Consumers
+Failure to Warn Compensation for Injured Consumers